 Google BigQuery Output Tool

-Use the Google BigQuery Output Tool to write data from Designer to tables in Google BigQuery.
+Use the Google BigQuery Output tool to write data from Designer to the tables in Google BigQuery.
 See Google BigQuery for information about known limitations.
-More information about Google BigQuery can be found on the Google Big Query Documentation site.

 This tool is not automatically installed with